ethanfuerst/deal-or-no-deal/README.md

 # deal-or-no-deal

-Text-based Deal or No Deal game
+Text-based Deal or No Deal game.
+If you want to add something, feel free to make a pull request!

 ## Files in this repository